Silent Business Killer: 5 Signs that You are Facing Legacy Software and How to Deal With It

-If the service provider doesn’t complete an appropriate discovery phase and business analysis, if the development process was ineffective, or if the system was built with zero domain expertise, your software might become legacy from the launch day.
+If the service provider doesn’t complete an appropriate discovery phase and business analysis, if there is no proper application modernization road map and the development process is ineffective, or if the system was built with zero domain expertise, your software might become legacy from the launch day.
 A system made with these oversights usually requires many workarounds that create weak points, which often reveal themselves.
 You’ll quickly realize the need for restarting from the ground up, resulting in losses of time and money.

 Don’t get obsessed with legacy software replacement.
 Even if you have uncovered a legacy technology or process within your workflow, it doesn’t necessarily mean it should be replaced immediately.

 The final point about outdated software is that it could be completely fine.
 The overall framework of how to deal with legacy software looks like this: